Frequently Asked Questions

 Exposing your fresh henna stain to water will stop the oxidation process and your stain will not darken.

-Please use a plant-based oil before coming into contact with water for the first 24 hours.
+Please use a plant-based, edible oil (coconut, olive, or vegetable) before coming into contact with water for the first 24 hours.

 If you are allergic to the following, you should not get henna: